brush701/brush701.github.io/_drafts/HardwareMetrics.md

 * Are there other significant variable costs associated with selling your product that are not part of COGS (ie. commissions, etc)?
 * Can you expect significant volume discounts?
 * How will you handle distribution/fulfillment?
 How does this scale?

+Scalability is tightly linked to capital intensity, but there are distinct questions to ask here.

+Scalability:

+* Which piece of your supply chain is the bottleneck for:
+    * Lead times?
+    * Volumes?
+* When do you expect to exceed the capacity of your bottleneck?
+* How will you increase your capacity when the time comes?
+* How much overhead is required to manage your supply chain?
+Does your team have the experience to handle it?
+* Is your supply chain international?
+If so, how much will customs and/or tariffs impact your business?

 There are certainly many other significant questions, but these are the primary considerations unique to hardware companies.